urlgrey/hsmm-pi/README.md

 There could be any number of mesh nodes in the Ad-Hoc WiFi Network.
 The route among the nodes is managed entirely with OLSR.

 I've done all of my testing with N150 USB wifi adapters that use the Ralink 5370 wireless chipset.
 These adapters are cheap (~$7 USD), compact, and easy to come by.
 They also use drivers that are bundled with most Ubuntu distributions, making setup easy.
-The N150 adapter tested included a threaded antenna connector that should make it easy to add a linear amplifier and aftermarket antenna (outside the scope of the HSMM-Pi project).
+The N150 adapter tested included a threaded antenna connector that should make it easy to add a linear amplifier and aftermarket antenna (outside the scope of the BBHN-Pi-VPN project).

 Raspberry Pi Installation
 =========================